 4. Essential Oils

-To make a DIY essential oil roach spray, combine 10 or 15 drops of rosemary, peppermint, or any oil of choice with water in a spray bottle.
-Shake well and spray directly onto the critters and in places where they normally hide.
+To make a DIY essential oil roach spray, combine 10 or 15 drops of rosemary, peppermint, or any of the above oils with water in a spray bottle.

 5. Clean Up